The Weekly Review offers links to useful editing, proofreading, freelancing and publishing news articles published online in the past seven days.

 It's been a few months since I worked on paper but I'm really looking forward to working with these, particularly given the amount of money I spend on corrector pens/tape.
 Give 'em a try!

 She's a talented writer (more on that in a future post) and has a very specialist skill set within her service portfolio – manuscript critiquing.
-This is of interest to me (as a specialist proofreader) because it's about as far away from proofreading on the editorial freelancing spectrum as one can get.
 I asked Sophie if she'd tell us a bit more about it, and she kindly obliged ...

 How I ended up offering a critiquing service